 - Cut back perennials with the appropriate tools.
 Definitely cut back diseased perennials and remove all foliage and dispose of it somewhere other than the compost.
 Leave some flowers and grasses that are planted away from your house so birds and critters can find food and protection.

-- Gently rake beds to remove debris, and then top dress with 1- 2 inches of compost.
+- Top dress beds with 1- 2 inches of compost.
 The action of freezing and thawing, with some extra help from the earthworms, will work it into the soil for you.
 Apply 2-4 inches salt marsh hay or bark mulch to perennials, shrubs, and trees for weed control, soil amendment, and winter protection.

 - Apply Wilt Pruf to evergreens when temps are above 32-40 degrees F.